-Sections 1002.01, 1002.39, 1002.43 1002.66 and 1003.21, F.S.
+Sections 1002.39, 1002.66, and 1003.21, F.S.

-The John M. McKay Scholarships for Students with Disabilities Program provides the option for students with an IEP or an accommodation plan issued under Section 504 of the Rehabilitation Act (excluding a temporary accommodation plan which is valid six months or less) to attend a public school other than the one to which the student is assigned or to receive a scholarship to a participating private school of choice.
+The John M. McKay Scholarships for Students with Disabilities Program provides the option for students with an IEP or an accommodation plan issued under Section 504 of the Rehabilitation Act (excluding a temporary accommodation plan which is valid six (6) months or less) to attend a public school other than the one to which the student is assigned or to receive a scholarship to a participating private school of choice.

-- 1. The parent of a student with a disability may request and receive from the state a McKay Scholarship for the student to enroll in and attend a private school if: - a.
+- 1. The parent of a student with a disability may request and receive from the State a McKay Scholarship for the student to enroll in and attend a private school if: - a.
 The student has received specialized instructional services under the Voluntary Prekindergarten Education Program during the previous school year and the student has a current IEP developed by the local school board in accordance with rules of the State Board of Education for the John M. McKay Scholarships for Students with Disabilities Program or a 504 accommodation plan has been issued - b.
-The student has spent the prior school year in attendance at a Florida public school or the Florida School for the Deaf and the Blind.
-Prior school year in attendance means that the student was enrolled and reported by one of the following: - A school district for funding during the preceding October and February Florida Education Finance Program (FEFP) surveys in kindergarten through Grade 12, which shall include time spent in a Department of Juvenile Justice (DJJ) commitment program if funded under the FEFP - The FSDB during the preceding October and February student membership surveys in kindergarten through Grade 12 - A school district for funding during the preceding October and February FEFP surveys, was at least four years old when so enrolled and reported, and was eligible for services under s.
+The student has spent the prior school year in attendance at a Florida public school or the FSDB.
+Prior school year in attendance means that the student was enrolled and reported by one of the following: - A school district for funding during the preceding October and February FEFP surveys in kindergarten through grade 12, which shall include time spent in a Department of Juvenile Justice (DJJ) commitment program if funded under the FEFP - The FSDB during the preceding October and February student membership surveys in kindergarten through grade 12 - A school district for funding during the preceding October and February FEFP surveys, was at least four (4) years old when so enrolled and reported, and was eligible for services under s.
 1003.21, F.S.